nautobot/nautobot/nautobot/docs/plugins/development.md

 Apps can extend the existing navigation bar layout.
 By default, Nautobot looks for a `menu_items` list inside of `navigation.py`.
 (This can be overridden by setting `menu_items` to a custom value on the app's `NautobotAppConfig`.)

-Using a key and weight system, a developer can integrate the app's menu additions amongst existing menu tabs, groups, items and buttons, and/or create entirely new menus as desired.
+Using a key and weight system, a developer can integrate the app's menu additions amongst existing menu tabs, groups, and items.

+--- 2.0.0
+    As part of the Nautobot 2.0 UI redesign, the option for apps to add entirely new top-level menu "tabs" has been removed.
+Additionally, buttons can no longer be added to menu items.

 More documentation and examples can be found in the [Navigation Menu](../development/navigation-menu.md) guide.